hillaryvulimu/blog_frontend/README.md

 - **endpoints.js**: Lists all backend endpoints for performing fetch requests.
 - **fetch_categories.js**: Fetches current post categories from the backend and adds them to the Categories option in the top nav bar.
 - **fetchPosts.js**: Fetches posts based on conditions (e.g., latest posts for `index.html`, all posts with pagination for `posts.html`, and search results).
-- **load_bootstrap.js**: Checks for `bootstrap.bundle.min.js` in a specified local directory or localStorage.
-If not available, it fetches from Bootstrap CDN (Bootstrap 5.3.3).
+- **load_bootstrap.js**: Fetches bootstrap.js from Bootstrap CDN (Bootstrap 5.3.3).
 - **logout.js**: Contains the logout logic and is imported into `main.js` for use on all pages.
 Logging out redirects to `login.html`.
-- **shared_styles.js**: Loads custom styles and Bootstrap CSS similar to `load_bootstrap.js` (Bootstrap 5.3.3).
+- **shared_styles.js**: Loads custom shared styles and also fetches bootstrap css from bootstrap CDN (Bootstrap 5.3.3).

 ## Installation

 1. Fork or clone the repository from [blog_frontend](https://github.com/hillaryvulimu/blog_frontend).
 2. Update the `endpoints.js` with the correct endpoints based on how the blogapi backend is set up.
- - In deployment, add the `BACKEND_ENDPOINT` variable on the host platform (e.g. Vercel).
-It should be pointing to the backend URL (e.g. Render's backend), with the local backend (at `http://127.0.0.1:8000`) as the default.
-3. To use Bootstrap from the local drive, update the `bootstrapJsOffline` constant in `load_bootstrap.js` and `bootstrapCssOffline` in `shared_styles.js` with the correct directory for your Bootstrap JS and CSS (Bootstrap 5.3.3).
+ - It checks the base url, and if in development (local server), it uses the local (Django) backend.
+If in production, it uses the production backend (e.g. Render).
+These settings can be changed in the file.

 ## Usage